filipw/ndc-sydney2016-demos/README.md

-# NDC Sydney 2016 - Building Code Analyzers with the new C# compiler platform (Roslyn)
+# Building Code Analyzers with the new C# compiler platform (Roslyn)

 Demos from a talk I did in Sydney at [NDC Sydney 2016](http://ndcsydney.com/talk/building-code-analyzers-with-the-new-c-compiler-platform-roslyn/)